NATIONAL HEALTH usa

 ^

-C. Challenged by the person’s daily encounter with disruptive processes
+C. Challenged by the person’s daily encounters with a disruptive process

-involving discordant social interaction that begin before birth,
+involving discordant social interactions that begin before birth,

 occur as interacting combinations and patterns, and

-by the courageous caring relationships originating from within the person’s Family,
+caring relationships originating from within the person’s Family^

 ^